confluentinc/ksql/docs/developer-guide/query-with-structured-data.rst

 Create and Populate a New Topic With Structured Data
 ****************************************************

-Use the |kcat| utility to create and populate a new topic, named ``raw-topic``, with some records that have nested data.
+Use the {{ site.kcat }} utility to create and populate a new topic, named ``raw-topic``, with some records that have nested data.
 The records are formatted as JSON arrays.
 For more information, see :ref:`kafkacat-usage`.